flora-so/Monstera/README.md

 # Introduction

-Monsetra Vue is split into 4 main component groups: button, content, informative and inputs.
+Monsetra UI is split into 4 main component groups: button, content, informative and inputs.

 ## Buttons